-

-Do foreign lenders require a licence/regulatory approval to lend into your jurisdiction or take the benefit of security over assets located in your jurisdiction?
+Do foreign lenders (including non-bank foreign lenders) require a licence/regulatory approval to lend into your jurisdiction or take the benefit of security over assets located in your jurisdiction?

 Lending activities

-Non-EU based financial institutions offering their services in Luxembourg shall be subject to the same authorization rules as those applying to professionals governed by Luxembourg law and shall, therefore, be required to obtain a license from the Luxembourg Ministry of Finance if they engage in regulated financial sector activities such as, in particular, the business of granting loans to the public for their own account.
-However, based on the current official position of the Luxembourg financial sector authority (Commission de Surveillance du Secteur Financier), such license requirement shall only be triggered if certain cumulative conditions are met (notably if agents of the relevant lender are sent to Luxembourg to provide regulated services).
-Where a lender only provides general information on its activities to potential Luxembourg borrowers (e.g. by email or telephone) or where a Luxembourg borrower approaches the lender in the lenders’ home country to enter into a loan, no license shall be required.
-Preparatory works, road shows or preliminary meetings in Luxembourg leading to the entry into a loan agreement are also excluded from the scope of such license requirement.
+Non-EU based financial institutions offering their services in Luxembourg shall be subject to the same authorization rules as those applying to professionals governed by Luxembourg law and shall, therefore, be required to obtain a licence from the Luxembourg Ministry of Finance if they engage in regulated financial sector activities such as, in particular, the business of granting loans to the public for their own account.
+However, based on the current official position of the Luxembourg financial sector authority (Commission de Surveillance du Secteur Financier; CSSF), such licence requirement shall only be triggered if certain cumulative conditions are met (notably if agents of the relevant lender are sent to Luxembourg to provide regulated services).
+Where a lender only provides general information on its activities to potential Luxembourg borrowers (e.g. by email or telephone) or where a Luxembourg borrower approaches the lender in the lenders’ home country to enter into a loan, no licence shall be required.
+Preparatory works, roadshows or preliminary meetings in Luxembourg leading to the entry into a loan agreement are also excluded from the scope of such licence requirement.
 However, each such situation shall be assessed on a case-by-case basis.

 Taking security